Major Support for Current Faculty

 Lorraine Turcotte, USC Dornsife, Kinesiology

-Amy Rechenmacher, Viterbi SoE, Civil & Environmental Engineering
+Amy Rechenmacher, Viterbi School of Engineering, Civil and Environmental Engineering

 Feixue Fu, USC Dornsife, Biological Sciences